Zowe-Java-SDK/ZosShell/README.md

     java -jar zosshell-5.0.2.jar 2

-This will load the second profile defined in config.json at startup instead of the first one, which is done by default.
+This will load the third profile defined in config.json at startup instead of the first one, which is done by default.

+Indexing value starts at zero.

 If you are planning to browse large job output, you may want to set the JVM memory usage higher than the default, i.e.